RSAK56/cine-list/README.md

 # CineList
-Drifter's Super Whip Ltd Website.
-A family-run ice cream company's website!
-Built with React &amp; Tailwind CSS, explore our menu, sustainability focus, and event collaborations.
-Fork, contribute, and join us in delighting customers!
+CineList: Your ultimate movie companion!
+Built with Next.js, CineList lets you search, add, and remove movies from your watch list effortlessly.
+Discover, manage, and enjoy your favorite films.
+Fork, contribute, and join us in creating the perfect movie-watching experience!